Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work, we studied the in-medium properties of the $\phi$ meson in the quark--meson coupling (QMC) model~\cite{Tsushima:1997df}, incorporating self-consistent kaon mass modifications and kaon-loop contributions~\cite{Cobos-Martinez:2017vtr}.
+In this work, we studied the in-medium properties of the $\phi$ meson in the quark--meson coupling (QMC) model~\cite{Tsushima:1997df}, incorporating self-consistent kaon mass modifications and $K\bar{K}$-loop contributions~\cite{Cobos-Martinez:2017vtr}.
 We explored the density and momentum dependence of the $\phi$ meson mass, width, and spectral functions, emphasizing polarization effects and assessing model dependence using covariant form factor and dimensional regularization schemes.

-At normal nuclear density, the kaon effective mass decreases by about 13\%~\cite{Tsushima:1997df}, inducing a moderate downward mass shift of the $\phi$ meson by 2-4\% and an enhancement of its decay width by a factor of 7-8.
-The qualitative results are robust against variations in the regularization scheme and consistent with previous studies~\cite{Ko:1992tp, Cobos-Martinez:2017vtr}.
-For a more rigorous description, additional effects, such as coupled channels, should be included~\cite{Cabrera:2016rnc}.
+At normal nuclear density, the kaon effective mass decreases by about 13\%~\cite{Tsushima:1997df}, inducing a moderate downward mass shift of the $\phi$ meson by a few percent and a broadening of its decay width by an order of magnitude.
+The qualitative results remain unchanged under variations in the regularization scheme, although quantitative differences are observed, particularly when the contact term is included.
+Nevertheless, after including the contact term, the predictions obtained using the form factor and dimensional regularization are consistent with those reported in Ref.~\cite{Cobos-Martinez:2017vtr} and Ref.~\cite{Ko:1992tp}, respectively.
 At finite momentum, a pronounced polarization dependence emerges.
-While the transverse mode remains insensitive to momentum, the longitudinal mode exhibits a quadratic decrease of the in-medium mass, driven by vector mean fields and derivative interactions, leading to growing polarization splitting with increasing momentum and density.
-The decay width also shows interesting behavior, with a nontrivial momentum dependence arising from the interplay of intrinsic medium broadening and Lorentz time dilation, producing significant polarization splitting and, at high momentum, a characteristic double-peak structure in the spectral function~\cite{Kim:2019ybi}.
+While the transverse mode remains essentially unchanged with momentum, the longitudinal mode exhibits a quadratic decrease of the in-medium mass.
+The decay width also shows a nontrivial momentum and polarization dependence in nuclear matter.

-Finally, our results can be further tested in future experiments at J-PARC.
-In the kinematic regime of current measurements, such as KEK E325, the polarization modes overlap, producing a single broadened peak.
-At higher momenta, however, our model predicts a substantial polarization splitting, which is partially different from that obtained in a QCDSR approach \cite{Kim:2019ybi}.
-Future measurements at J-PARC, such as E88/Sa$\phi$re, will help to disentangle this model dependence through angular correlations in the $\phi \to K\bar{K}$ channel.
-Moreover, similar in-medium polarization splitting has also been proposed for the $K_1^\pm$ meson~\cite{Park:2024vga,Yeo:2024iqz}.
-Observation of these effects would provide direct evidence of Lorentz-symmetry breaking in nuclear matter.